santiago-jimenez29/Codex/README.md

 # Codex
-In here I will be experimenting with MML codex
+In here I will be experimenting with LLM model codex